knojoko1/knojoko1/README.md

 - 📫 How to reach me: knojoko@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I am a linux enthusiast and use ubuntu on my machines

+## Objectives

+Eager to transition into software development and IT management space.

+## Skills

+| Skill             | Associated Project
+|
+| Java              | Mancosa scholl projects

 ## Certifications